 Suspected Factor Causing Change

 Although based on pure conjecture and surfacing reports online, the Amazon A9 algorithm allegedly received an update, dubbed as Amazon Algorithm A10.
-And with such a rumor, it would be tempting to assume that it might be one of the reasons behind such behavioral change of Buy Box rotation.
+And with such a rumor, it would be tempting to assume that it might be one of the reasons behind the so-called Amazon buy box algorithm change.

-In view of such previous reactions, it would be wiser to wait for Amazon’s feedback about the algorithm update, while our team here Seller Snap also continues investigating the concern relating to Buy Box rotation behavioral change.
+In view of such previous reactions, it would be wiser to wait for Amazon’s feedback about the algorithm update, while our team here Seller Snap also continues investigating the concern relating to Amazon Buy Box algorithm change.